oracle-quickstart/oci-datastax/simple/README.md

 ![](../img/1%20-%20terraform.png)

 Next you're going to need to install the [Terraform Provider for Oracle Cloud Infrastructure](https://github.com/oracle/terraform-provider-baremetal/blob/master/README.md).
 I'm on a Mac, so I downloaded a copy of the binary, `darwin_amd64.tar.gz` from [here](https://github.com/oracle/terraform-provider-oci/releases) and put it in a new plugins directory.
-To do that, I ran the follow commands on my Mac:
+To do that, I ran the follow commands:

     tar -xvf darwin_amd64.tar.gz
     cd ~/.terraform.d